jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 # Timeseries 1

 ## Summary
 This course presents a comprehensive treatment of timeseries data suitable for first- and second-year graduate students in Bioinformatics and Data Sciences.
+The course is arranged as 12 weeks of lectures (2h/week) with weekly homework and closes with a machine learning competition focused on identification and annotation of freezing of gait episodes in kinematic data of patients with Parkinson's disease.

 ## Prerequisites
-Previous coursework in linear algebra and statistics or probability theory.
-Fluency with programming in R, Python, or Matlab.
+Previous coursework in linear algebra and statistics / probability theory.
+Fluency with programming in Python, Matlab, or similar.

 ## Text
 There is no dedicated text.
-Some material is adapted from "Signal Processing and Linear Systems" by Lathi.
+Some material is adapted from "Signal Processing and Linear Systems" by [Lathi](handouts/Lathi.pdf).

-## Communication & Course Materials
-Lectures: MW 1-2:15 PM
-Prerequisites:

-## Syllabus

-## Course Objectives:
+## Course Objectives

-This course will introduce students to fundamental theory and algorithms in machine learning through lectures, homework, and a second-quarter project.
+This course will introduce students to fundamental theory of timeseries analysis through lectures, homework, and a second-quarter project.
 Following this course students should be able to:
+1. Understand fundamental duality between time- and frequency- domain representation of biosignals
+1. Understand fundamentals of sampling and the potential impact of aliasing on biological data
-1. Prepare datasets for machine-learning experiments
+1. Prepare timeseries datasets for analyses that appropriately consider repeated measurements of individual patients at different nominal times
-2. Formulate rigorous validation protocols, and evaluate the rigor of validation protocols
-3. Understand the bias and variance tradeoff and various strategies to mitigate overfitting
-4. Understand fundamental machine-learning algorithms presented in the text
+1. Apply common linear and nonlinear signal conditioning approaches to noisy data
+1. Calculate common estimates of time-varying signal energy
+1. Design and train a simple autoregressive classifier that can predict changes in time-varying signal energy
+1. Characterize the prediction horizon of the classifier

-Grading
+## Grading
-1. Project (50%) The semester-long project is designed to provide you with practical experience in algorithm implementation and validation experiments.
-Projects will be presented at the end of the semester and documented in a short report.
-Students will work in small teams, and each student’s final project grade will be weighted using reviews from their teammates.
 1. Homework (50%) will help students develop analytical and programming skills.
-Solutions will be explained at the beginning of class on the due date and late submissions will not be accepted.
-A homework assignment given on the first day will test prerequisite material and graded pass/fail.
-A passing grade on this homework is required to pass this course.
+1. An end-of-semester project (50%) will provide students with practical experience in identifying health-related events in patient data.
+Students will use the PDFOG kinematic dataset to predict the onset of freezing of gait episodes identified from video recordings by an expert rater.
+This will be possible to do only techniques presented in the course, but students may identify and implement approaches from the literature.

 ## Outline